Bryozoa: Types of zooid

-All bryozoans are colonial except for one genus, Monobryozoon.
+All bryozoans are colonial except for one genus, Monobryozoon, and family, Aethozoidae.
 Individual members of a bryozoan colony are about 0.5 mm long and are known as zooids, since they are not fully independent animals.
 All colonies contain feeding zooids, known as autozooids.
 Those of some groups also contain non-feeding heterozooids, also known as polymorphic zooids, which serve a variety of functions other than feeding; colony members are genetically identical and co-operate, rather like the organs of larger animals.
 What type of zooid grows where in a colony is determined by chemical signals from the colony as a whole or sometimes in response to the scent of predators or rival colonies.

 The bodies of all types have two main parts.
 The cystid consists of the body wall and whatever type of exoskeleton is secreted by the epidermis.
 The exoskeleton may be organic (chitin, polysaccharide or protein) or made of the mineral calcium carbonate.
 The latter is always absent in freshwater species.
 The body wall consists of the epidermis, basal lamina (a mat of non-cellular material), connective tissue, muscles, and the mesothelium which lines the coelom (main body cavity) – except that in one class, the mesothelium is split into two separate layers, the inner one forming a membranous sac that floats freely and contains the coelom, and the outer one attached to the body wall and enclosing the membranous sac in a pseudocoelom.
 The other main part of the bryozoan body, known as the polypide and situated almost entirely within the cystid, contains the nervous system, digestive system, some specialized muscles and the feeding apparatus or other specialized organs that take the place of the feeding apparatus.